lightbend/fdp-sample-applications/README.md

 3. Files allows to load HDFS definition from Marathon
 4. `spark.kubernetes.mountDependencies.filesDownloadDir` sets the location where files are loaded
 5. Reference to the assembly has to be `local` meaning that the data is picked up from the docker image and location is the location in the docker image.

+## Deploying with chart

+`killrweatherchart` chart is created for k8 deployment.
+It can be installed using the following command `helm install ./killrweatherchart`